On the Addressability Problem on CSS Codes: Permutation Isomorphisms and Addressability

 For $Z$ operators, take any $b=(b_1,b_2,\dots, b_n)\in A^\perp$ (either a $Z$ stabilizer or logical operator).
 If $b_1=b_2$ it is also invariant under swapping qubits 1 and 2, and if $b_1\neq b_2$, then swapping the first two qubits will produce the operator:

 However, the second vector is clearly a multiple of $v=(1,-1,0,\dots,0)$, and we know that $Z^v$ is a $Z$-stabilizer.
-Thus, the operator $Z^b$ is equivalent up to multiplication by a stabilizer to itself after the swap, so it must be the same logical operator.
+Thus, the operator $Z^b$ after the swap is equivalent to itself up to multiplication by a stabilizer, so it must be the same logical operator.

 Both arguments also show that the $X$ and $Z$ \emph{stabilizers} are also invariant when $Z^v$ is a $Z$-stabilizer.

 \end{proof}